 - Additionally, you can consume guavas with chilli powder or pepper and salt.
 Slice up the guavas and sprinkle some chilli powder and salt on its flesh.
 The spicy and salty flavour perfectly complements the fruit’s sweetness.

-- It is equally important to pair up guavas with other fruits.
-This increases the potency of your fruit platter.
-Cut up guavas with other fruits and make them into a fruit salad.
+- It is equally essential to pair up guavas with other fruits.
+It increases the potency of your fruit platter.
+Cut the guavas with other fruits and add them to a fruit salad.

 Best Nutritionist-approved Healthy Recipes using Guava

 #1 Guava Yogurt Smoothie

-- Guava chopped 1 cup
+- Guava chopped – 1 cup

 - Frozen banana slices – ½ cup

-- Low-fat yogurt – ½ cup
+- Low-fat yoghurt – ½ cup

 - Ice cubes